googlemaps/google-maps-services-java/README.md

 ## Requirements

- - Java 7 or later.
+ - Java 1.7 or later.
- - A Google Maps API Key.
+ - A Google Maps API key.

-### API Keys
+### API keys

 Each Google Maps Web Service requires an API key or Client ID.
-API Keys are freely available with a Google Account at https://developers.google.com/console.
+API keys are freely available with a Google Account at https://developers.google.com/console.
 To generate a server key for your project: